 - 1) Is the fundraiser appropriate for youth in a 4-H group?
 Does it emphasize greater youth ownership and less adult responsibility? - 2) In addition to raising funds, is the project one in which 4-Hers can learn some life skills such as public relations, bookkeeping, salesmanship...?
-There should be some education for the youth by going through this project. - 3) Will funds be used for educational or community service purposes sponsored by the 4-H organization?
+There should be some education or learning for the youth by going through this project. - 3) Will funds be used for educational or community service purposes sponsored by the 4-H organization?
 Funds may not be used for personal use. - 4) Money raised in the name of 4-H is to be used for the benefit of the total group.
 If the group provides scholarships to individuals for educational trips, activities, etc. those individuals should give back to the club in some way.
 Upon completion of the activity, 4-Hers are expected to teach or share what they have learned so that others may benefit.
-Any excess funds for a particular project should be returned to the total group or sub group according to an approved county or district policy. - 5) The leadership team (youth officers and adult leaders) for each group should prepare a budget with a fundraising and spending plan. - 6) Check with your Extension Office regarding each fundraiser that you plan.
-There are rules about the use of the 4-H name and emblem in fund raising.
+Any excess funds for a particular project should be returned to the total group or sub group according to an approved county or district policy. - 5) The leadership team (adults leaders, treasurers, youth officers) for each group should prepare a budget with a fund-raising and spending plan. - 6) Check with your Extension Agent regarding each fundraiser that you plan.
+This will prevent duplicate fundraisers and solicitations within a county/district.
+There are rules about the use of the 4-H name and emblem in fundraising.
 If working with a fundraising company or business, be sure that they have approval to use the 4-H name and emblem.
-All money raised using the 4-H name must be used for 4-H activities.
-This will also prevent duplicate fundraisers and solicitations within a county. - 7) If you are planning a food related fundraiser (bake sale, meal, etc.) check with the Extension Family and Consumer Science Agent regarding food safety and health requirements. - 8) Submit itemized receipts and vouchers in order to get reimbursed for expenditures for legitimate 4-H expenses.
+All money raised using the 4-H name must be used for 4-H Activities. - 7) If you are planning a food related fundraiser (bake sale, meal, etc.) check with the Extension Family and Consumer Science Agent regarding food safety and health requirements. - 8) Submit itemized receipts in order to get reimbursed for expenditures for legitimate 4-H expenses.
 Receipts should also be made available to those making donations or purchases to support your fundraiser.

+Adapted from:

-Adapted from: Minnesota 4-H Youth Development Financial Handbook for Leaders - 1998
+Minnesota 4-H Youth Development Financial Handbook for Leaders -1998